alvin-tosh/Kenyatta-Ransomware/README.md

 ## The end ☠️

-Building a functional ransomware, with some of the best existing algorithms is not dificult, anyone with some programming skills can build that in any programming language.
+Building a LIVE ransomware, with some of the best existing algorithms is not dificult, anyone with some programming skills can build that in any programming language.